Kanchanaburi, Thailand - Things to Do in Kanchanaburi

 Visit the Bridge over River Kwai and War Museums

-Explore the reconstructed railway bridge and learn about WWII history at the Thailand-Burma Railway Centre and JEATH War Museum.
-The bridge offers walking access with trains still crossing daily, while the museums provide comprehensive exhibits about the Death Railway's construction and the prisoners who built it.
+Walk across the reconstructed railway bridge where trains still cross daily.
+The Thailand-Burma Railway Centre and JEATH War Museum provide complete exhibits about the Death Railway's construction and the prisoners who built it with their lives.

 Booking Tip: Museum entry costs around 120-140 THB per person.
 Visit early morning (8-10 AM) to avoid crowds and heat.
 Allow 3-4 hours total for both bridge and museums.
 Some tour operators offer combined tickets with transportation from Bangkok for 1,500-2,500 THB.